DominicMachado/DominicMachado.github.io/docs/latn-101-f20/schedule-latn101-f20.md

 ### Friday, September 18
 - Imperfect active and passive indicative
 - Sentence Type 3: Passive sentences
 - **Homework (due before class)**: Read the section on the [imperfect tense](https://lingualatina.github.io/textbook/presentation/02-verbs/imperfect/) and its formation as well as the section on [passive sentence structures](https://lingualatina.github.io/textbook/presentation/02-verbs/sentence-structures/#passive-sentences).
-Additionally, please read this [article](https://eidolon.pub/object-ifying-language-fd8d3d75cb6f) by Prof. Libatique on why the active-passive distinction still matters today.
+Additionally, please watch Prof. Joseph's [short video](https://holycross.zoom.us/j/94670392978) on the active and passive and read this [article](https://eidolon.pub/object-ifying-language-fd8d3d75cb6f) by Prof. Libatique on why the active-passive distinction still matters today.

 [Back to top.](#top)